kyrab/website/_posts/2021-10-30-long-weekend-lisboa.md

 - This is something that I went on mainly because I had access to the Lisboa Card.
 It is quite expensive otherwise.
 It leads to some cool views of the city that are different from the miradouros because here, you are right in the center of it all.

 1 hour: wander around Chiado.
-- Definitely a more commercialized area with popular European stores like Pull & Bear, Tezeenis, Muji, etc. Even so, I enjoyed popping in and also listening to street performers and general hustle and bustle of the area.
+- Definitely a more commercialized area with popular European stores like Pull & Bear, Tezenis, Muji, etc. Even so, I enjoyed popping in and also listening to street performers and general hustle and bustle of the area.
 - I even found a roasted chestnut cart!
-I bought half a dozen to have as a snack.
+I bought half a dozen for 50 cents to have as a snack.
 My family always makes these around Christmas time, so it was a nice reminder of home :).

 ## Closing Remarks

 I was in Lisboa for 3 days and 2 nights, and I believe this is the minimum amount of time one should spend here.
 In this time, I was able to explore the main neighborhoods and attractions, check out the nightlife, and make my way out to some nearby cities.
 If I ever come back, I would love to make a visit to the [Museu Nacional de Azulejo](http://www.museudoazulejo.gov.pt/en-GB/Default.aspx), but since I was able to see these traditional _azulejos_ (tiles) by walking around the city, it is certainly not the end of the world if I am unable to return to Lisboa.

+While I feel that the main value of my sample itineraries comes from sharing the amount of time each attraction took as opposed to the exact order of events, I do feel like Saturday flowed especially well.
+Belém is located out west, so throughout the day we continued further and further east until we came back to the city center.

 October was also a fantastic time to go.
 It is still super warm during the day, does not get too chilly at night, and there are fewer tourists than there are during the summer months.

 A few other things to note: almost all museums are closed on Mondays and nightlife does not exist on Sundays.
 Perhaps this is common sense, but I was quite surprised how little there was.

+_Note: views are my own and do not reflect those of The Fulbright Program or La Comisión Fulbright de España._